staeiou/staeiou.github.io/_posts/draft/2016-10-14-4s-critical-data-studies.md

 Chair: Nick Seaver

-* It's the context, stupid: Reproducibility as a scientific communication problem
+* It's the context, stupid: Reproducibility as a scientific communication problem [note: previously scheduled in 9am panel]
   * Brittany Fiore‐Gartland (University of Washington)
   * Anissa Tanweer (University of Washington)
 * Emerging Practices of Data‐Driven Accountability in Healthcare: Individual Attribution of C-Sections